 On the arrival day it is possible to load your luggage on board from 9:30 AM.

 Your tour guide will guide the bike tour daily, however it is also possible to ride the bike tour individually (self-guided).

-NEW: The Magnifique's will have two tour guides for guided cycling in smaller groups; guests can opt for longer/shorter of quicker/slower cycling tours (depending on the route).
+The Magnifique's will have two tour guides for guided cycling in smaller groups; guests can opt for longer/shorter of quicker/slower cycling tours (depending on the route).
 Only available when there are at least 18 guests on board.

 Tour descriptions and detailed cycling maps are available on board for anyone interested in taking the self-guided option.

 The guide can be reached on his/her mobile phone in cases of emergency or technical breakdown of the bicycle.

 - 7 x breakfast

 - Packed lunches

 - 6 x 3-course dinner